ClickHouse/clickhouse-docs/docs/en/migrations/snowflake.md

 # Migrating from Snowflake to ClickHouse

+This guide shows how to migrate data from Snowflake to ClickHouse.

-Users looking to migrate data between Snowflake and ClickHouse should use an object store, such as S3, as intermediate storage for transfer.
-This process relies on using the commands `COPY INTO` from Snowflake and `INSERT INTO SELECT` of ClickHouse.
-We outline this process below.
+Migrating data between Snowflake and ClickHouse requires the use of an object store, such as S3, as an intermediate storage for transfer.
+The migration process also relies on using the commands `COPY INTO` from Snowflake and `INSERT INTO SELECT` of ClickHouse.

 ## 1. Exporting data from Snowflake

 <img src={require('./images/migrate_snowflake_clickhouse.png').default} class="image" alt="Migrating from Snowflake to ClickHouse" style={{width: '600px', marginBottom: '20px', textAlign: 'left'}}/>

-Exporting data from Snowflake requires the use of an External Stage, as shown in the diagram above.
+Exporting data from Snowflake requires the use of an external stage, as shown in the diagram above.

 Let's say we want to export a Snowflake table with the following schema: